-Are you a real estate investor with 1 or more properties held in an LLC?
-There are many tricky ways litigators are able to break into an LLC and get access to all your assets even though the lawsuit only pertained to a single property.
-The LLC will protect the properties from suits against you individually, but a lawsuit relating to the sale or lease of property will go against the owner.
-(The LLC.)
+Are you a real estate investor with one or more properties held in an LLC?
+There are many tricky ways litigators are able to break into an LLC and get access to all your assets even when the lawsuit pertained to a single property.
+The LLC will protect the properties from suits against you individually, but a lawsuit relating to the sale or lease of property will go against the owner (the LLC).

 Poof.
 There went your years of hard work into the pocket of an attorney.

 The more walls you have, the harder it is for the other side to recover your hard earned assets and the more likely it is that they will not even bother filing suit.
 Lawsuits are a three legged stool, and a Trust destroys one of the legs, which causes the lawsuit to crumble.
 The three stool legs which support a successful lawsuit are: